uxPete/ListPlay/README.md

 Update / Possible improvements
 -----------------------------------
-* A spotify update in Oct 2013 has broken some of the functionality, first thing that needs doing is figuring out what they changed and patching the app.
+* A Spotify update in Oct 2013 has broken some of the functionality, first thing that needs doing is figuring out what they changed and patching the app.
 (Unfortunately this is a result of reverse engineering Spotify and doing unspported things with their API).
 * add nowplaying icon when current track came from queue or random, and is in view
 * edit in place - for playlist titles